masonknight22/AAE560-GraphTheoryCalculations/README.md

 # AAE560-NetworkTheoryCalculations
 Compute various network calculations

-Here are some example plots for degree distribution and culmulative degree distribution.
-The following calculations can be computed:
+The following calculations can be computed from these files:
 - Degree
 - Degree Centrality
 - Degree Correlation